airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

 ```

 !!! note
-    `msg` option always has already decoded body.
-To prevent default `#!python json.loads(...)` call, you should use [custom decoder](../serialization/decoder.md) instead.
+    The `msg` option always has the already decoded body.
+To prevent the default `#!python json.loads(...)` call, you should use a [custom decoder](../serialization/decoder.md) instead.

-If you want to apply such middleware to specific subscriber instead of whole application, you can just create a function with the same signature and pass it right to your subscriber:
+If you want to apply such middleware to a specific subscriber instead of the whole application, you can just create a function with the same signature and pass it right to your subscriber:

 ```python linenums="1" hl_lines="10"
 async def subscriber_middleware(